Linda Perry: 2000–2013: production and songwriting

-A song called "Girls & Boys", which was originally intended for Pink but later recorded by Britney Spears, was released as a bonus track on Spears' European DVD release.
-The track marked Perry's foray into more electroclash-inspired tunes.

-She collaborated with art-dance duo Fischerspooner on a few songs for their upcoming release and ended the year with a few co-writing credits on Gwen Stefani's debut, Love.
+She collaborated with art-dance duo Fischerspooner on a few songs for their sophomore album and ended the year with a few co-writing credits on Gwen Stefani's solo debut, Love.
 Angel.
 Music.
 Baby., including the album's first single, "What You Waiting For?"
 Additionally, her Atlantic-distributed label, Custard Records, was launched to promote two new acts, Sunshine and James Blunt.
 She produced and played guitar on the recording of Blunt's song "No Bravery".
 The year ended with Perry co-writing "Save Me" for the southern California punk rock band Unwritten Law.

-Releases for 2005 included Kelly Osbourne's second album, which was written and produced by Perry.
-The lead track from Osbourne's second album, "One Word", reached the top of the UK and US dance charts.

-Perry contributed to Christina Aguilera's third studio album, Back to Basics (2006).
-Perry and Aguilera co-wrote every song on the album's second disc.
+In 2005, Perry re-released her solo album In Flight.
+The same year, she began working with Christina Aguilera on her third studio album, Back to Basics (2006), co-writing with Aguilera every song on the album's second disc.
+In late 2006 and early 2007, Perry contributed production and songwriting to Vanessa Carlton's third studio album, Heroes and Thieves.

-2007 saw Perry working with Vanessa Carlton on her third studio album, Heroes and Thieves.
-She also co-wrote and did session work on many of the songs on Sierra Swan's solo album, Ladyland.
-She continued work with Courtney Love, Kelis, Cheap Trick, Ziggy Marley, Ben Jelen, Skin, Enrique Iglesias, The Format on the song "Dead End," and "Darker Side of The Moon" on Bay Area artist Goapele's Change It All album.

 Perry won an award from the San Francisco chapter of the Recording Academy for her contribution to the world of music.
-The years 2007 and 2008 saw more tunes written or produced by Linda Perry: The Section Quartet, Alicia Keys, Vanessa Carlton, and Gina Gershon.

-Perry signed the group Little Fish to her label in 2008 and began producing its album, titled Baffled and Beat, which was released in August 2010.
+Perry signed the group Little Fish to her label in 2008 and began producing its album, Baffled and Beat, which was released in August 2010.
 Also in that same year, she collaborated with Daniel Powter to produce his third studio album Under the Radar.

-She wrote and produced "A Loaded Smile" for the 2009 debut album For Your Entertainment by Adam Lambert.
-Aguilera's sixth studio album, Bionic, released in 2010, included another track, written and produced solely by Perry, "Lift Me Up".
+She wrote and produced "A Loaded Smile" for Adam Lambert's debut studio album For Your Entertainment (2009).
+Aguilera's sixth studio album, Bionic, released in 2010, included "Lift Me Up", written and produced solely by Perry.

-2010–2020: recent career

-In 2010, Perry worked with KT Tunstall and wrote a few songs with her, some of which would later be featured on Tunstall's third studio album Tiger Suit, released in September of that year.